phoiv/LightsOut-NoJS-/README.md

 # LightsOut-NoJS-
+Try to turn all the lights on.
-Tic Tac Toe made only with Html and Css. https://phoiv.github.io/LightsOut-NoJS-/
+Made only with Html and Css.
+https://phoiv.github.io/LightsOut-NoJS-/